ryanrestine/HackTheBox_WriteUps/linux_machines/monitorsthree_notes.md

 bash: cd: marcus: Permission denied
 ```

-Cheching out the cacti config file located at: `/var/www/html/cacti/include/config.php`  is a great place to start, and inside we find some mysql creds:
+Checking out the cacti config file located at: `/var/www/html/cacti/include/config.php`  is a great place to start, and inside we find some mysql creds:

 ```
 #$rdatabase_type     = 'mysql';